broadinstitute/workbench-libs/CONTRIBUTING.md

 Users can drop-in replace the updated version of this library without making any code changes.
 However, they may encounter deprecation warnings or minor changes to behavior.
 They may also have to update their imports.

+Examples where a minor version bump is necessary include:

 - Changes to the public API of any function or class
 - Moving classes between packages
 - Behavioral changes

 ### Major version bump

+Examples where a major version bump is necessary include:

 - Deletion of anything in the public API (functions, classes, etc)
 - Movement of classes between libraries